openSUSE-Rust/obs-service-cargo/README.md

 - a `.cargo/config`
 - the crates that were fetched during the vendor process.

-When extracted, it will have the following paths when extracted.
+When extracted, it will have the following paths

 ```
 .